 The one who had spoken brashly was Aki, while Kenta wore an awkward smile and Inumaki stood silently.

 "Do you need something from me?"
-Shinra asked as he straightened his posture slightly.
+Shinra asked, stopping where he was instead of following them.

 "Shh!
-We can't talk about this here, follow me!"
+We can't talk about this here, like I said just follow me!"
 Aki said, walking into an empty alley, followed by Kenta and Inumaki.

 Shinra stood on the main road, contemplating whether to follow them or not.